brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 If each leaf elects its flood repeaters independently, there is a risk that the all elect the same spines as flood repeaters.

-Consider, for example, figure 3 above again.
+To understand that danger, let's revisit figure 3 above again.

 Imagine, for a second, that all four leaves leaf-1-1, leaf-1-2, leaf-1-3, and leaf-1-4 elected the same spines (say spine-1-1 and spine-1-2) as the flood repeaters.